chandrasantos/chandrasantos/README.md

 🎯 Before my career transition, I worked for 14 years in various activities in the areas of Communication & Digital Marketing.
 My professional goal is to add my business experience to what I am learning in the technology.
 That way I can provide a 360º view, solve complex problems and deliver solutions that allow assertive decision-making based on data.

-## 🌱 I am currently studying Python, Statistics and Data Science.
+## 🌱 I am currently studying Python and Statistics.

 # Soft Skills:
 ✅    | ✅